FilipNest/filter/readme.md

 All special filters can also be preceded by a `!` to negate the filter.

+## Help!

+Filters is free and open source and I would very much like your help.
+Whether it's suggestions, code or design, everything would be very much appreciated.

 ## License

 Filters is released under the ISC license.